evenrus/myeloma_SNV/README.md

 - MFLAG_PANEL: Gene not in panel
 - MFLAG_IGH: In IGH locus
 - MFLAG_MAF: MAF > 3 % in exac/1000genomes

-- MFLAG_MAFCOS: MAF > 0.1 % and not in COSMIC
+- MFLAG_MAFCOS: MAF > 0.1 % and not in COSMIC.
 For SNVs: Only EXACT/POS in COSMIC counts as match.
 - MFLAG_NONPASS: NON-PASS IF not in COSMIC and not previously known in MM.

-                For SNVs: Only EXACT/POS in COSMIC counts as match.

-                          Only missense mutations can be removed by this filter (i.e. 'non_synonymous_codon')
+For SNVs: Only EXACT/POS in COSMIC counts as match, and only missense mutations can be removed by this filter (i.e. 'non_synonymous_codon')
 - MFLAG_NORM: Variant in 1 or more good normal control run by myTYPE
 - MFLAG_VAF: Remove variants with target VAF < 1 %
 - MFLAG_BIDIR: Remove variants BIDIR = 0 (only reads on one strand)

 ### Output files